FiratSaritas/manhole-cover-retrainer/README.md

 2. Take the images from the repository [manhole-cover-labelling](https://github.com/FiratSaritas/manhole-cover-labelling) from the folder ./data/images_transformed and added it to the folder ./data/images_transformed in this repository.

-3. Take the labels.csv file that was created by repository [manhole-cover-labelling](https://github.com/FiratSaritas/manhole-cover-labelling) in the folder ./data/ and rename it to "new_label.csv" and add it to the folder ./data/ in that repository.
+3. Take the labels.csv file that was created by repository [manhole-cover-labelling](https://github.com/FiratSaritas/manhole-cover-labelling) in the folder ./data/ and rename it to "new_labels.csv" and add it to the folder ./data/ in that repository.

 3. Install required packages